CivicActions/ssp-toolkit/appendices/security-irp-checklist.md

 # Project Security Incident Response Procedure Checklist

-For more details on any part of the checklist, see the [Security Incident Response Plan](security-irp.md).
+This checklist provides incident response procedures.
+For more detail, see the [Security Incident Response Plan](security-irp.md).

 ## Contents
 <!--TOC-->